Band of Gold (TV series): Series 2

 Rose is the only member of the team who isn't fed up with running Scrubbit.
 Carol's old client, Curly (Richard Moore), has become more of a friend.
 Brenda (Margo Gunn) is a Klenzit employee who helps Ferguson in his attempt to sabotage Scrubbit.
 She is working for Scrubbit and going behind the women's backs to Ferguson telling him information about Scrubbit.
-However, Curly found dead in Carol's house with his throat cut.
+However, Curly is found dead in Carol's house with his throat cut.
 Rose suspects it was George Ferguson, but he too is later found murdered.
 Carol worries that the police will accuse her because she had a mental breakdown earlier on in series one and that Curly was one of her punters.
 She panics and disposes of his body with Rose's help, but police find the car the next day with Carol's fingerprints all over the car.
 Carol is arrested for Curly's murder.

 Meanwhile, there's heartbreak for Rose when she thinks that cellist Sarah is her long-lost daughter.
 Rose tells Sarah that she thinks she is her daughter.
 Sarah gets upset and explains that she had a sister, named Hannah, a foster child who ran away when she was 12.
 Rose goes back to the house to speak to Sarah's mother only to find out Hannah went to a children's home in Sheffield after running away several times and tying Sarah to a chair and cutting all her hair off and stabbing her three times.

 Later on, Rose finds out that Colette is her daughter.
 Sarah's family fostered Colette but she ran away after being violent towards Sarah who tells Rose what Colette did to her when they were children.
 Rose is shocked by the news.

 Carol gets in the clear after the police discover Ferguson was killed in the same way as Curly.
 Vinnie is still pestering Carol and he kidnaps Emma after she comes back from swimming he rings Carol and tells her he's got Emma.
 Carol quickly goes to where Vinnie says he's holding Emma.
 DCI Newell saves Emma and Vinnie is arrested for this and questioned about the death of his uncle, Curly, which he denies killing him.